preciofishbone/OmniaDocsG2/user-options/quick-search-and-advanced-search/index.rst

 Search feedback
 -----------------
-In Omnia 6.7 and later it can be possible for users to send feedback on a search result (see image above).
+It can be possible for users to send feedback on a search result (see image above).

 For information on how this works for the user, see: :doc:`Send feedback on a search result </user-options/search-feedback-user/index>`